AdaCore/git-hooks/README.md

 The AdaCore Git Hooks project provides a set of scripts to be used as server-side hooks for git repositories.
 In addition to those scripts, it also provides a testsuite to validate those scripts.
-Although initially developped to suit AdaCore's needs, these hooks have been designed to with flexibility in mind, so as to be easily usable outside of AdaCore.
+Although initially developed to suit AdaCore's needs, these hooks have been designed with flexibility in mind, so as to be easily usable outside of AdaCore.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by